Irrational Random Utility Models

 which are exactly the correlation bounds.
 The preceding discussion thus implies that the correlation bounds are necessary for an I-RUM representation.

-\subsection{The sufficiency of the Correlation bounds}
+\subsection{The sufficiency of the correlation bounds}

 We refer to the main text for an exposition and sketch of the general idea behind the proof.
 Let $\rho$ be a RUM with distribution $\mu$.
-We say that $\rho$ \emph{satisfies the Correlation bounds with strict inequality} if $\mathbb{C}^{\rho}_{P} < 1$ for all preferences $P$.
-Similarly we say that $\rho$ \emph{satisfies the Correlation bounds with equality} if $\mathbb{C}^{\rho}_{P} = 1$ for some preference $P$ and $\mathbb{C}^{\rho}_{P'} \leq 1$ for all preferences $P'$.
+We say that $\rho$ \emph{satisfies the correlation bounds with strict inequality} if $\mathbb{C}^{\rho}_{P} < 0$ for all preferences $P$.
+Similarly we say that $\rho$ \emph{satisfies the correlation bounds with equality} if $\mathbb{C}^{\rho}_{P} = 0$ for some preference $P$ and $\mathbb{C}^{\rho}_{P'} \leq 0$ for all preferences $P'$.
 We will sometimes also say that RCM $\mu$ satisfies the correlation bounds (with equality) if $\rho_{\mu}$ satisfies the correlation bounds (with equality).

-\begin{lemma} The subset of RUMs that satisfy the Correlation bounds is a convex set.
-I.e. the set of all RUMs $\rho$ such that for all preferences $P$ is convex. \end{lemma}
+\begin{lemma} The subset of SCFs that satisfy the correlation bounds is a convex set.
+I.e. the set of all SCFs $\rho$ such that for all preferences $P$ is convex. \end{lemma}